sanic-org/sanic-docker/base/README.md

-# Sanic Dockerfile
+# Sanic Base App Dockerfile

-This repository is for the Sanic Docker image.
+This image is meant to be a starting point for you to build your own [Sanic](https://github.com/huge-success/sanic) application running on Docker.
+It is a "base" app in that it makes no decisions for you and is completely unopinionated.

+Are you looking for a **best practices** solution with some guidance on how to setup your Sanic App?
+We will be releasing a second image in the future with some more guidance.

 ## What does this image do?